 \section{Conclusion}

-In this paper, we establish the foundation necessary to define Rashomon sets and evaluate predictive multiplicity metrics in FL settings.
-We introduce three federated Rashomon set formulations: global, $t$-agreement, and individual, and show how, for these formulations, multiplicity metrics can be computed in an FL scenario.
-Beyond the theoretical contribution, we conduct an empirical study demonstrating both the validity of these definitions and their practical utility.
-Our findings indicate that Rashomon set analysis enables practitioners to move beyond the conventional ``single best model'' approach used in the classic FL pipelines, supporting more informed model selection.
+In this paper, we establish the foundation for defining Rashomon sets and evaluating predictive multiplicity metrics in FL settings.
+We introduce three federated Rashomon set formulations, namely global, $t$-agreement, and individual, and show how multiplicity metrics can be computed for each of them within an FL scenario.
+Beyond the theoretical contribution, we conduct an empirical study demonstrating both the validity of these definitions and their practical relevance.
+Our findings suggest that Rashomon set analysis enables practitioners to move beyond the conventional ``single best model'' approach used in the classic FL pipelines, supporting more informed and robust model selection.

-One limitation of our approach stems from the computational bottleneck associated with re-training.
-This limitation is not specific to our method: re-training is the standard technique used in the literature to generate Rashomon set candidates, yet it is computationally intensive.
-Building on the theoretical foundations introduced here, a direction for future work is to develop alternative strategies for constructing the Rashomon set that exploit the inner workings of FL, such as intermediate model updates or aggregation strategies.
-Moreover, in our analysis, we only focus on FL as a decentralized, multi-party scenario.
-However, other secure multi-party frameworks~\cite{SMPC-survey}, such as CryptTen~\cite{crypten}, introduce an additional form of heterogeneity and communication structure that may require an extension of our proposed framework.
-Exploring these other decentralized scenarios offers interesting directions for future research.
+Building on these foundations, a direction for future work is the development of alternative strategies for constructing the Rashomon set candidates that leverage the inner dynamics of FL, such as intermediate model updates or aggregation mechanisms, rather than relying only on re-training.
+A comprehensive empirical evaluation of such strategies across diverse FL settings, along with a systematic comparison of the proposed formulations under different FL paradigms, would provide deeper insight into their practical behavior.

+Moreover, while our analysis focuses on FL as a decentralized, multi-party scenario, other secure multi-party frameworks~\cite{SMPC-survey}, such as CryptTen~\cite{crypten}, introduce additional heterogeneity that may require extending our framework, representing a promising direction for future work.